 Essentially all civil debt such as credit cards, bank loans, department store credit cards, hospital bills, medical bills, dental bills, utility accounts, and personal loans are discharged by a Chapter 7 bankruptcy proceeding.
 Court judgments obtained by creditors prior to the filing of a Chapter 7 bankruptcy are also discharged.
 Although discharging tax liability in a Chapter 7 bankruptcy proceeding can be complicated, a general rule of thumb would be that any income taxes and assessed and outstanding against the debtor for a period of more than three years will be discharged by a Chapter 7 bankruptcy proceeding.
 In recent years, the phenomenon “upside down real estate” has resulted in many individuals or married couples choosing to file a Chapter 7 bankruptcy case to extricate themselves from the financial obligations pertaining to real estate that is worth substantially less than the outstanding obligation to the mortgage holder.
 In this case, a real estate mortgage and note can be discharged in a Chapter 7 bankruptcy proceeding.

 In accordance with the rules established by the Supreme Judicial Court of Massachusetts, this website and its contents must be labeled as "advertising."
 This website is designed to provide general information and should not be construed as legal advice or legal opinion on any specific circumstances or facts.
 The viewing of, or correspondence through, this website does not constitute an agreement to enter into, nor does it establish, an attorney-client relationship.
 At attorney-client relationship shall only be established if a signed writing is executed after an initial consultation.
 The website should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 Attorney Craig M. Higgins is licensed to practice law in the Commonwealth of Massachusetts and the United States District Court for the Commonwealth of Massachusetts and while he welcomes contact with prospective clients within the Commonwealth, he is not soliciting clients from outside the Commonwealth of Massachusetts.
+The law office of Craig M. Higgins is a limited liability company.
 In accordance with Massachusetts Rule 7.1 of Professional Conduct, this website does not make any unsubstantiated comparisons with hourly rates charged and those charged by other local attorneys.
 Attorney Craig M. Higgins does not intend to create unreasonable expectations and the information on this website is for informational purposes only, not intending to create expectations or mislead its users.
 In accordance with Massachusetts Rule 7.4 of Professional Conduct, Attorney Craig M. Higgins does not intend to hold himself out as specializing in particular fields of law but rather as welcoming matters related to specific practice areas.